eth-p/wingpanel-indicator-ayatana/README.md

 3.<b>reboot</b>.

 <h1>Build and install (developer)</h1>

+1. Download the last release (zip) and extract files

 <h2>Dependencies</h2>

-1. You'll need the following dependencies to build :
+2. You'll need all the dependencies from easy install and these to build :

-<pre>sudo apt-get install libglib2.0-dev libgranite-dev libindicator3-dev
-sudo apt-get install libwingpanel-2.0-dev valac gcc meson </pre/>
+<pre>sudo apt-get install valac gcc meson </pre/>

 <h2>Build with meson</h2>

-2. Download the last release (zip) and extract files<br/>
 3. Open a Terminal in the extracted folder, build your application with meson and install it with ninja:<br/>

 <pre>meson build --prefix=/usr